Keeganlt/Keeganlt.github.io/index.md

 {% capture text %}

 The Applied Infectious Disease Dynamics group develops and applies mathematical and statistical methods to quantify infectious disease dynamics to inform decision support for public health and healthcare response to outbreaks.

+The central focus of the Applied Infectious Disease Dynamics lab is to advance understanding of how infectious disease transmission dynamics impact control and elimination strategies.
+We aim to develop and apply novel statistical and dynamical approaches to inform public health decisions about outbreak response.
+Our research bridges theoretical advancements in infectious disease dynamics with the practical application of mathematical methods to disease control.
+Currently, we are developing innovative methods to track pathogen spread in healthcare settings, applying dynamical models to respond to COVID-19, and building a theoretical framework to quantify the impact of expanded antibiotic eligibility on cholera control and antibiotic resistance risk.
 Detail on our funded projects can be found on our research page.

 {%
   include button.html